regular weekly lessons will be scheduled at the beginning of each semester

 Plagiarism or any form of cheating involves a breach of student-teacher trust.
 This means that any work submitted under your name is expected to be your own, neither composed by anyone else as a whole or in part, nor handed over to another person for complete or partial revision.
 Be sure to document all ideas that are not your own.
 Instances of plagiarism or any other act of academic dishonesty will be reported to the Honor Council and may result in failure of the course.
 Not understanding plagiarism is not an excuse.
 As a Baylor student, I expect you to be intimately familiar with the Honor Code at: http://www.baylor.edu/honorcode/

 Any student who needs academic accommodations related to a documented disability should inform me immediately at the beginning of the semester.
 You are required to obtain appropriate documentation and information regarding accommodations from the Office of Access and Learning Accommodation (OALA).
-Contact Information: (254) 710-3605 - Paul L. Foster Success Center, 1st floor on the East Wing of Sid Richardson.
+See www.baylor.edu/oala or email [email protected] today if you have not done so already.

-The Title IX office understands the sensitive nature of these situations and can provide information about available on- and off-campus resources, such as counseling and psychological services, medical treatment, academic support, university housing, and other forms of assistance that may be available.
-Staff members at the office can also explain your rights and procedural options if you contact the Title IX Office.
+The Office of Equity and Title IX understands the sensitive nature of these situations and can provide information about available on- and off-campus resources, such as counseling and psychological services, medical treatment, academic support, university housing, advocacy services, and other forms of assistance that may be available.
+Staff members at the office can also explain your rights and procedural options.
 You will not be required to share your experience.
 If you or someone you know feels unsafe or may be in imminent danger, please call the Baylor Police Department (254-710-2222) or Waco Police Department (9-1-1) immediately.
-For more information on the Title IX Office, the Sexual and Gender-Based Harassment and Interpersonal Violence policy, reporting, and resources available, please visit www.baylor.edu/titleix.

 Veterans and active duty military personnel are welcomed and encouraged to communicate, in advance if possible, any special circumstances (e.g., upcoming deployment, drill requirements, disability accommodations).
 You are also encouraged to visit the VETS Program Office with any questions at (254) 710-7264.